GSA/digitalgov.gov/content/news/2024/04/2024-04-17-progress-towards-delivering-a-digital-first-public-experience.md

 source_url: https://www.whitehouse.gov/omb/briefing-room/2024/04/17/progress-towards-delivering-a-digital-first-public-experience/
 source: whitehouse
 date: 2024-04-17
-title: "Progress Towards Delivering a Digital-First Public Experience"
+title: "Progress towards delivering a digital-first public experience"
 deck: President Biden and Vice President Harris are driving a bold vision for government agencies to provide excellent digital experiences for Americans, as outlined in the recent guidance from the Office of Management and Budget